bensheldon/island94-jekyll/_posts/2023-05-02-whatever-you-do-don-t-autoload-rails-lib.md

 One of the most common problems I encounter consulting on Rails projects is that developers have previously added `lib/` to autoload paths and then twisted themselves into knots creating error-prone, project-specific conventions for subsequently un-autoloading a subset of files also in `lib/`.

+The problem of autoloading `lib/` is that there will subsequently be files added to `lib/` that shouldn't be autoloaded; because they should only be provisionally loaded in a certain environment or context, or deferred, for behavioral, performance, or memory reasons.
+If your project has already enabled autoloading on `lib/`, it's now likely you'll add additional configuration to un-autoload the new files.
+These overrides and counter-overrides accumulate over time and become difficult to understand and unwind.

 *Don't do it.
 Don't add your Rails project's `lib/` to autoload paths.*

 ### How does this happen?